Model-based Clustering for Network Data via a Latent Shrinkage Position Cluster Model: The latent shrinkage position cluster model

 Here $\tau_g$ denotes the probability that a node belongs to the $g$-th component, so that $\tau_g \geq 0$ $(g = 1,\ldots, G)$ and $\sum_{g=1}^G \tau_g =1$.
-While \cite{handcock_2007_modelbased} and \cite{ryan_2017_bayesian} consider a component specific precision matrix in the Gaussian mixture, here, to facilitate simultaneous shrinkage of the variance across higher dimensions for all components, a single precision matrix is assumed.
-Importantly, for the mean latent position $\bm{\mu}_g$ of the $g$-th component, a multivariate Gaussian prior with zero mean and precision matrix having a MTGP prior is assumed.
-Consequently, the component means are increasingly shrunk towards zero, resulting in higher dimensions characterized by increasingly overlapping mixture components, and, as a result, becoming less informative for cluster separation.
-Further, as in \cite{ryan_2017_bayesian}, the prior covariance on $\bm{\mu}_g$ is inflated by a scaling factor, $\xi = 9$, so that component means are modelled as more dispersed than the component members.
+For the mean latent position $\bm{\mu}_g$ of the $g$-th component, a multivariate Gaussian prior with zero mean and a scaled version of the same precision matrix as the latent positions with its MTGP prior is assumed; this ensures the latent positions will all shrink towards zero at higher dimensions.
+Consequently, the component means are increasingly shrunk towards zero, resulting in higher dimensions characterised by increasingly overlapping mixture components, and, as a result, becoming less informative for cluster separation.
+Further, as in \cite{ryan_2017_bayesian}, the prior covariance on $\bm{\mu}_g$ is inflated by a scaling factor $\xi$; values of $\xi>1$ result in cluster means that are more dispersed than cluster members.
+While a range of values of $\xi = \{1, 9, 100\}$ were considered, posterior predictive checks suggested that, similar to \cite{ryan_2017_bayesian}, $\xi = 9$ showed good model fit by encouraging both separate yet connected clusters.
+Additionally, a cluster specific factor $\psi_g$ scales the precision matrix of the latent positions providing the flexibility to model clusters of different volumes.

+While the LPCM assumes a finite mixture of spherical multivariate normal distributions and casts the problem of inferring the number of clusters as one of model selection, the LSPCM considers an overfitted (or sparse) finite mixture model which provides automatic inference on the number of clusters.
+Here, following \cite{malsinerwalli_2014_modelbased,fruhwirthschnatter_2019_handbook}, a symmetric Dirichlet prior is placed on the mixture weights $\bm{\tau}$ with a gamma prior placed on the Dirichlet's influential sparsity inducing hyperparameter $\nu$, i.e.,